Product Performance Metrics and KPIs All Startups Should Track

 Active Users

 Unlike the overall number of users, active users is a metric that reflects how many people are interacting with your product or service and regularly use it.
 For instance, this could be the number of your users who often do something you expect them to do (such as open an app, log in, read your blog, etc.).
-Such product management metrics can be an indicator of how engaged your audience is and if your product is gaining popularity.
+Such engagement and growth metrics for startups can be an indicator of how engaged your audience is and if your product is gaining popularity.

 • daily active users (DAU);